dputhier/pygtftk/docs/source/ologram.rst

   <br>
   <br>

-This also works on multiple overlap results
+This also works with OLOGRAM-MODL results, since they follow the same basic format of one element/combination per line.

 **Arguments:**